Hampton Dellinger

+Hampton Yeats Dellinger (born April 30, 1967) is an American lawyer who served as Special Counsel of the U.S. Office of Special Counsel until fired by President Donald Trump.
+Initially dismissed on February 7, 2025, Dellinger sued to keep his job and gained rulings by a federal district court judge preventing his immediate dismissal.
+However, on March 5, 2025, the United States Court of Appeals for the District of Columbia Circuit lifted the injunction imposed by the district court, allowing his dismissal, and the next day Dellinger dropped the legal action to keep his job.

-Hampton Yeats Dellinger (born April 30, 1967) is an American attorney and political candidate serving as the United States Assistant Attorney General for Legal Policy.
-He was previously a partner at Boies, Schiller & Flexner and Robinson, Bradshaw, and Hinson.
+Dellinger previously served as the United States Assistant Attorney General for Legal Policy and had been a partner at Boies, Schiller & Flexner and at Robinson, Bradshaw, and Hinson.

-Education
+Education and early career

+Dellinger's father, Walter E. Dellinger, served as the solicitor general for the United States from 1996 to 1997.

 Dellinger earned a Bachelor of Arts degree from the University of Michigan and a Juris Doctor from Yale Law School.

-Career
+Dellinger clerked for Judge James Dickson Phillips Jr. of the United States Court of Appeals for the Fourth Circuit.

-From January 2001 to June 2003, he served as legal counsel for Governor Mike Easley.
-From July 2001 to June 2003, he also served as a member of the governor's advisory council on Hispanic/Latino affairs.
+From January 2001 to June 2003, he served as legal counsel for North Carolina Governor Mike Easley.
+From July 2001 to June 2003, he also served as a member of the governor's advisory council on Hispanic-Latino affairs.

 From July 2003 to January 2008, he was a partner with the firm Womble Carlyle.

-From 2008 to 2013, Dellinger was a lawyer in the office of Robinson, Bradshaw & Hinson and a candidate for the 2008 Democratic nomination for lieutenant governor of North Carolina.
+From 2008 to 2013, Dellinger was a lawyer in the office of Robinson, Bradshaw & Hinson.
+From 2013 to 2020, he was a partner at the Washington, D.C. office of Boies Schiller Flexner LLP.
+He practiced as a solo practitioner from 2020 to 2021.

+He was a candidate for the 2008 Democratic nomination for lieutenant governor of North Carolina.
 In his first run for elective office, he lost the Democratic primary on May 6, 2008 to Walter H. Dalton.
-From 2013 to 2020, he was a partner at the Washington, D.C. office of Boies Schiller Flexner LLP.
-He has been practicing as a solo practitioner since November 2020.

 In 2009, Senator Kay Hagan recommended Dellinger and two other lawyers to President Barack Obama for consideration as U.S. Attorney for the Eastern District of North Carolina.
-Obama eventually nominated attorney Thomas G. Walker instead.
+Obama eventually nominated attorney Thomas Walker.

-On October 28, 2021, the U.S. Senate voted 53-37 to confirm Dellinger as the United States Department of Justice's Assistant Attorney General for the Office of Legal Policy.
-He was sworn in on November 1, 2021.